 An experienced federal criminal defense attorney will advise you right from the start and ensure your rights are protected.

 Facts uncovered and statements made during the investigation process can have a significant effect on your case.
 Attorneys at Ringstrom Law will provide you with the legal counsel and assistance you need during this crucial time.

 We know your rights and the inner workings of federal court proceedings.
-Our attorneys have experience handling a wide range of complex federal criminal cases in North Dakota, Minnesota, and throughout the United States.
+Our attorneys have experience handling a wide range of complex federal criminal cases in North Dakota and Minnesota.
 We work to obtain the best possible outcome for our clients by building cases for trial.

 Whether you’ve learned that you’re being investigated or have been charged for a federal crime, contact a Minnesota federal criminal lawyer at Ringstrom Law as soon as possible.